September 25, 2023

 WDE Releases 2021-22 Graduation Rates

 CHEYENNE – Wyoming’s graduation rates have remained statistically strong – above 80 percent since 2015-16.
-The Wyoming Department of Education (WDE) announced today that high school graduation rates were 81.8 percent in 2021-22, a decrease of .6 percent from 2020-21’s 82.4 percent, which was the highest rate reported in a nine-year span.
+The Wyoming Department of Education announced today that high school graduation rates were 81.8 percent in 2021-22, a decrease of .6 percent from 2020-21’s 82.4 percent, which was the highest rate reported in a nine-year span.

 January 27, 2023